jazir555/Math-Proofs/rooinstructions.md

 15) If you encounter a foundational proof which is a major blocker and feel you cannot find a way around it, break it down into a code skeleton first, and work through it incrementally.
 The task is too large to consider all at once.

 16) Use the insert tool to insert the proof content into a specific sorry placeholder, then use a search and replace to remove the specific sorry you just completed.

+Complete the proof in completelygeneralized.lean.
+Create as many subtasks as needed.
+Complete three sorry statements starting at the top of the file and work your way down per subtask until every portion of the proof is completed.
+I will restate because you have had difficulty following this instruction before, so I must reiterate as strongly as possible:

+**Do not complain about proof complexity or difficulty.** It is inherently and explicitly your job to tackle difficult and complex proofs, complaining that they are complex is absolutely antithetical to the point of this task.

+Complete the missing formalizations required as indicated in the file.
+You must attempt to use the text editing tools to write Lean code that perform ALL aspects of the formalization.
+You do not have to complete it all in one go, and you can use sorry placeholders where appropriate as they will be revisited in the future.
+Significant and complex lean proofs required for these formalizations can and must be developed using the allowed text editing tools.
+"Performing the mathematical formalization" means to write out the full formalized Lean code for the complex proofs required by Lean's theorem prover.
+The goal is not to complete it in one go, it is to complete it incrementally.
+You do not need to one shot the answer.

+Do not claim you cannot implement complex formalizations with just the available tools, you 1000% can and you may not refuse due to complexity or difficulty, or claim it is impossible under any circumstances.
+You may not ignore my instructions and choose a simpler route.
+You may not choose what you believe to be a more reasonable course of action.
+You must explicitly follow my prompts and you may not complain, you must follow the orders to the letter, your opinion is not important.

+You may not say something is beyond the scope of this task.
+Nothing is beyond the scope.
+It is in the request because that is the scope.